A new group of tutors being trained to work with our adult learners.

 We envision a thriving community where the transformative power of compassion, education, and collaboration with community partners ensures lifelong learning opportunities, strengthens families, and fosters economic and social self-sufficiency for all.

-LCLC Trains Another New Batch of Volunteer Tutors
+LCLC Trains New Cohort of Volunteer Tutors

 Helping native English speakers improve their reading, writing, and numeracy skills